Water Supply – Security in Diverse Sources

 Feb 2022 – Newly elected Rous councillors voted to bring Dunoon Dam back on the IWCM before any staff briefing, communication with Traditional Owners or listening to expert recommendations.
 This is irresponsible, reckless and deeply disappointing.

 June 2023 – DPE released the final Far North Coast Regional Water Strategy.
 The dam was not included in the short list of options.
+The tenders included intentions to excavate the burial sites, much to distress of the Widjabul Wia-bal community.

 Dec 2023 – Rous released tender for further studies into Cultural Heritage and Ecological Assessments in the proposed dam site.